| |

 Once you reach 65 (67 depending on your age now), you will get approximately for the new state pension, the full rate currently stands at £175.20 per week, but this will increase in 2021/22 to £179.60.

-This figure depends on the number of qualifying years you have, i.e. the number of years you have paid tax.
+This figure depends on the number of qualifying years you have, i.e., the years you have paid tax.
 You need at least 10 qualifying years to get any state pension and 35 to get the full state pension as detailed above.

 Does £179.60 a week or £9,339 a year sound enough for the lifestyle you want?

-If not, then you might need to think about supplementing it with income from other sources.
+If not, you might need to supplement it with income from other sources.

 Workplace pensions